-Any other value for Field is assumed to the name of a column in the trigger result, whose contents are to be formatted.
+Any other value for Field is assumed to the name of a column in the action result, whose contents are to be formatted.

-It's possible for a trigger result to contain more than one item that matches the condition, so when accessing result set columns, the reference can be qualified with the row number (RowNum), indicating from which row to extract the value.
+It's possible for an action result to contain more than one row, so when accessing result set columns, the reference can be qualified with the row number (RowNum), indicating from which row to extract the value.
 If RowNum is omitted, then it defaults to 1.
-If field is one of the defined fields above, RowNum is ignored.
-To get list of all values in the column, RowNum can be specified as: .
+If field is one of the defined fields above, ROWNUM is ignored.
+To get list of all values in the column, ROWNUM can be specified as: .